Top 12 Most Beautiful Places To Visit in Slovenia

 Surrounded by the stunning natural scenery of the Pohorje Mountains and the Drava River, the city of Maribor is an absolute delight and a must-visit in Slovenia.

-One of the best things to do in Maribor is to venture around Grajski Trg Square, its prominent hotspot, full of the city’s most important attractions.
+One of the best things to do in Maribor is to venture around Grajski Trg Square, its prominent hotspot, where you’ll find the city’s most important attractions.

 Its notable long-standing landmark seen from anywhere in the square is Maribor Castle, a beautiful Baroque building that is home to the Region Mususem of Maribor.
 Inside, you’ll dive deep into the history of Maribor from the Stone Age to the early 20th century.